MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-installing-configuring.md

 4. Install **DeployR Rserve 7.4.2** after Revolution R Open or R as follows:

-    A. [Download](https://github.com/deployr/deployr-rserve/releases/) the Mac OS X file of DeployR Rserve 7.4.2. **Choose the file version for the version of R or RRO you installed in the previous step.**
+    1. [Download](https://github.com/deployr/deployr-rserve/releases/) the Mac OS X file of DeployR Rserve 7.4.2. **Choose the file version for the version of R or RRO you installed in the previous step.**

-    B. Change to the directory where the file was downloaded.
+    2. Change to the directory where the file was downloaded.

-    C. Run the following command to install RServe:
+    3. Run the following command to install RServe:

 	    >[!NOTE]
 		>Some browsers change the file extension to a **`.tar`** upon download.
 If this occurs, then update the following command accordingly.

 		-   If you have RRO 3.2.x or R 3.2.x, then run this command:

 	            R CMD INSTALL deployrRserve_7.4.2_for_R_3.2.x.tgz

 		-   If you have RRO RRO 8.x or R 3.1.x, then run this command:

 	            R CMD INSTALL deployrRserve_7.4.2_for_R_3.1.x.tgz

 ### Installing DeployR